irrisdev/AutoTraderBot/README.md

 # AutoTraderBot
-Fetches and updates average prices of certain vehicles from AutoTrader to Twitter and Telegram.
+Fetches and updates average prices of certain vehicles from AutoTrader via telegram bot.